migueldeicaza/MonoTouch.Dialog/JSON.md

                   "off"     : "~/favorited.png"
               }

-If the "on" and "off" settings are missing, MonoTouch.Dialog will use the UIKit UISwitch control.
+### type ###

+Type can be set to either "boolean" or "checkbox".
+If set to boolean it will use a UISlider or images (if both "on" and "off" are set).
+If set to checkbox, it will use a checkbox.

+The "group" property can be used to tag a boolean element as belonging to a particular group.
+This is useful if the containing root also has a "group" property as the root will summarize the results with a count of all the booleans (or checkboxes) that belong to the same group.

 Entry Elements
 --------------